DSR-RHIT/me447-visualizing-data/cm/cm000_course_about.md

 data *in context*.
 Abortion-related services consistently represent about 3% of all Planned Parenthood services.
-The *visual argument* of the original graph—that Planned Parenthood is predominantly a “life-destructive” organization—is contradicted by the very data they used.
+The *visual argument* of the original graph—that Planned Parenthood is predominantly a â€œlife-destructiveâ€ organization—is contradicted by the very data they used.

 In addition, a different story about a different public health problem
 emerges: STI-STD tests and treatments have been steadily and